Post updated with new screens and up-to-date information (2020)!

 To access the bootloader, you need special software called Flash Loader Demonstrator, also known as FLASHER-STM32.
 Be sure to get the latest version to have proper support for the newest operating systems like Windows 10.

 Install it and launch.
 You will see the screen where you will be able to select USART parameters.
-Be sure to select correct COM port:
+Be sure to select the correct COM port:

-Connect the board to PC using your preferred cable and hit the Reset button before further actions.
+Connect the board to the PC using your preferred cable and hit the Reset button before further actions.
 You may need to find a working Baud Rate which for my STM32F103R is 9600.
 After you click the Next button, the next screen opens.

 It confirms that you successfully entered the bootloader.
 The flash loader detects the flash size of the device, which, in my case, is 128KB.
 Hit the Next to proceed to the device selection screen.

 As you can see, the target device is highlighted automatically.
 If not – select the right one from the drop-down list.
 Bellow, you can also see the other information like bootloader protocol version (2.2), Flash memory mapping.
 Click Next if the selected device seems OK.